jekyll/jekyll/site/README.md

 ## Running locally

-You can preview your contributions before opening a pull request by running `jekyll serve` from within the directory.
+You can preview your contributions before opening a pull request by running from within the directory:
+1. `bundle install`
+2. `jekyll serve`

 It's just a jekyll site, afterall! :wink: